mehdip2007/sqlplus-csv-report-generation/README.md

 # sqlplus-csv-report-generation
-The following script will generate a oracle report on csv format.
+The mentioned script will generate a oracle report on csv format which can be scheduled and sent the result by the email.